neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 ---

 You can build Neutralinojs apps with vanilla JavaScript or with any modern frontend library.
-This tutorial guides you on how to set up your favorite frontend library for Neutralinojs application development.
+This tutorial guides you on how to set up your favourite frontend library for Neutralinojs application development.

 ## Initializing projects